 The Oklahoma State Bureau of Narcotics and Dangerous Drugs Control is a law enforcement agency with a goal of minimizing the abuse of controlled substances through law enforcement measures directed primarily at drug trafficking, illicit drug manufacturing, and major suppliers of illicit drugs.

 The Diversion Division of OBN investigates cases in which legally manufactured and distributed pharmaceutical controlled substances are diverted into an illegal market.
 Agents are trained to conduct complex investigations and audit professional handlers of controlled drugs.
 Because of the regulatory nature of these kinds of controlled substances, Agents work on both criminal and administrative cases.
+The Diversion Division also regulates the licensing of nearly 20,000 Oklahoma medical professionals who possess an OBN Registration to prescribe or dispense controlled drugs.

 The Bureau's largest section contains Agents at each district office and at headquarters who primarily enforce Title 63 of the Oklahoma Statutes and applicable federal statutes under Title 21 of the United States Code.
 The Agents not only conduct small undercover drug purchases, but also investigate multi-jurisdictional complex conspiracy cases, which require criminal investigative expertise.
 Marijuana eradication is a primary of Enforcement Agents.
 However, because of new, simpler methamphetamine recipes surfacing, these Agents are spending greater amounts of time investigating the manufacturing and sale of domestically-produced methamphetamine.